notifi-network/fusion-parser-template/README.md

 ### 4. Deployment

-To deploy your Smart Link action:
+To deploy your parser to Notifi's Fusion hosting:
 ```bash
 npm run upload
 ```